realtechsupport/ActionCameraCode/README.md

 1) extract a segment with the specified start and end times in seconds
 extract_segment(datapath, videofile, time_s, time_e, segmentname)

-2) blur all images in that segment
+2) blur all images (convolution with specified kernel) in that segment
 kernel = (11,11)
 type = process_images_blur (datapath+'temp/', datapath, kernel)